rongkai-bao/rongkai-bao.github.io/_pages/about.md

 ---
-layout: archive
-title: "About"
-permalink: /about/
+permalink: /
+title: ""
 author_profile: true
 redirect_from:
+  - /about/
   - /about.html
 ---